SBA 7(a) Loans: Your Complete Guide To Terms, Fees, & Eligibility

 7(a) Express Loan

 If you want fast loan approval, consider applying for the SBA 7(a) Express Loan.
-When you apply for the Express Loan, you’ll receive loan approval within 36 hours.
+When you apply for the Express Loan, you’ll receive a loan decision within 36 hours.
 This is ideal for borrowers that want to obtain approval before making plans for how to spend the extra capital.

-SBA 7(a) CAPLines Loans allow borrowers to procure funds for short-term loans or cyclical needs, including:
+7(a) CAPLines are SBA lines of credit designed for businesses with short-term and cyclical needs for capital.
+There are four lines available: allow borrowers to procure funds for short-term loans or cyclical needs, including:

-- Contract: Intended for financing labor and material cost for assignable contracts.
+- Contract: Revolving or non-revolving line used to finance labor and material costs for assignable contracts

-- Working: Intended for businesses unable to qualify for long-term credit.
-(Asset-based financing.)
+- Working: Asset-based non-revolving line of credit for businesses that are unable to qualify for long-term credit

 These loans require export-related inventory or receivables as collateral.
 A personal guarantee for each person that has at least a 20% stake in the business is also required.